The Future of Work Is Hybrid: 5 Keys to a Successful Hybrid Work Plan

 Hybrid work requires having conversations around your company culture.
 Work practices, management behaviors, reward systems and flexibility are all likely affected by any plans you put into place.
 It’s important to discuss and review changes so employees know what’s expected.

 Just because your team isn’t onsite doesn’t mean culture is lost or you can’t build, maintain or improve it.
-In fact, as companies shift to more long-term and permanent virtual and hybrid working arrangements, this is an opportunity to reset culture in a way that can empower your teams.
+In fact, as companies shift to more long-term and permanent virtual and hybrid working arrangements, this is an opportunity to reset culture in a way that can empower your teams, using hybrid work technology.

 Traditionally, culture dynamics have been easy to sense — like a state of mind — but difficult to measure…until now.
 While culture as an idea cannot be easily quantified, a positive company culture produces a set of behaviors that are, in fact, trackable, and the outputs of a healthy and productive company can be quantified — these are the components that can be measured in a comprehensive way.

-By leveraging Culture-as-a-Service (CaaS) solutions, you can unlock actionable insights around critical psychometric traits of team members and gain a total picture of one’s behaviors, motivators & values, and work energizers.
+By leveraging hybrid work technology, you can unlock actionable insights around critical psychometric traits of team members and gain a total picture of one’s behaviors, motivators & values, and work energizers.
 When you aggregate this kind of assessment data, you then can:

 Map current vs. target cultures for teams or the entire organization